adityapb/adityapb.github.io/_pages/about.md

 I am an Aerospace Engineer by training and a computer science enthusiast at heart.
 On most weekends you will find me working on one of the many open source projects I contribute to.
-My primary interest lies in developing high level tools for high performance scientific computing.
+My primary interest lies in developing efficient parallel algorithms for scientific applications and high level tools for high performance computing.

 Over the past few decades there has been a massive increase in computing speeds not only due to faster CPU's but also with the introduction of new parallel